Sentdex/GANTheftAuto/readme.md

 # Playable demo

 You can instantly run the demo:

+(you need a CUDA capable Nvidia GPU to run this demo)

  - Download and unzip or clone this repository:
    ```
    git clone https://github.com/Sentdex/GANTheftAuto.git